-Code M17VFA04E ECTS Credit 6
+Code e M17VFA04E ECTS Credit 6

 Term: fall Level: 6

 Module Title: STRATEGIC MANAGEMENT

-Module Leader: Dr. Márta Somogyvári, Ph D Office Hours: Thursday: 10:00 am - 11:00am
+Module Leade er: Dr. Márta Somo gyvári, PhD Office Hours: Thursday: 10:00 am - 11:00

-associate professor
+associate profes ssor am

-Telephone: +36-72/501-599-23384 E-mail: somogyv@ktk.pte.hu
+Telepho ne: +36-72/501-599 9-23384 E-mail: somogyv@ktk.pte.hu

-Short Description: This course focuses on important current issues in strategic management.
+Short Description: tion: This course focuses on important current issues in strategic management.
 It will concentrate on modern analytical approaches with an emphasis on scenario analysis and system theory.
-The course is intended to provide the students with aholistic view and a pragmatic approach that will guide the formulation and implementation of corporate, business, and functional strategies in order to develop sustainable competitive advantage in a changing and challenging international business environment.
+The course is intended to provide the students with a holistic view and a pragmatic approach that will guide the formulation and implementation of corporate, business, and functional strategies in order to develop sustainable competitive advantage in a changing and challenging international business environment.

-Sessions (weeks ): 13
+Session s (wee eks): 13

-Schedule is tenta ntative and subject to change.
+Schedul e is te ntative e and subject to change.

 1. Introduction.
 The strategy formulation process.
 Strategic competitiveness.
+Life strategy. veness.
 Life strategy.

 2. External environment: general and industry environment,

 3. Internal environment: Resources, capabilities, competitive advantage.
-Strategic assessment of acompany.
+Strategic assessment of company. ge.
+Strategic assessment of a

 4. Rivalry

 5. Visiting the Hungarian Company Terran

 6. Scenario analysis

 7. Early warning signals

 8. Business wargame simulation I

-9. Midterm
+9. Midte erm

 10. Disruptive strategy (digital disrupters)

 11. Ethics and social responsibility

-12. Global strategy
+12. Globa al strat egy

+13. Busin iess Wa argame simulatio on II

+Final exam
-13. Business Wargame simulation II Final exam This course aims to enable students to analyze and formulate business and corporate level strategy for existing and new companies.
-The course targets that students (among others) understand the importance of strategy apply important analytical methods that underlie business strategy Rationale identify the competitive advantage of a company Including Aims: understand new business models that transform how organizations createand harness value work effectively as a team Internal and external factors that shape the strategy of a company and/orwhole industries The strategy formulation and implementation process Learning Outcomes: Knowledge Methods to describe the future strategic environment Holistic view of a company as a value creating system with functional subsystems connected to society and environment Analyzing complex ill-structured problems Developing a system view of a company Learning Outcomes: Monitoring the environment Skills Strategic foresight and capability to communicate and visualize the challenge of possible futures Formulating strategy for new player, creating new business models Identifying strategic options for companies and industries

-Teaching and Learning Strategies: Students will have to engage in individual and team work as well.
-It is expected thatstudents read for the classes ahead the selected papers and/or textbook chapters in order to participate in class discussion.
-Every team is expected to visit a company, make an interview with the strategic leader and analyze and evaluate thestrategy of that particular firm.
+This course aims to enable students to analyze and formulate business and corporate level strategy for existing and new companies.
+The course targets that students (among others) understand the importance of strategy Rationale Including Aims: apply important analytical methods that underlie business strategy identify the competitive advantage of a company understand new business models that transform how organizations create and harness value work effectively as a team Internal and external factors that shape the strategy of a company and/or whole industries Learning Outcomes: The strategy formulation and implementation process Knowledge Methods to describe the future strategic environment Holistic view of a company as a value creating system with functional subsystems connected to society and environment Analyzing complex ill-structured problems Developing a system view of a company Learning Outcomes: Monitoring the environment Skills Strategic foresight and capability to communicate and visualize the challenge of possible futures Formulating strategy for new player, creating new business models Identifying strategic options for companies and industries Students will have to engage in individual and team work as well.
+It is expected that Teaching and students read for the classes ahead the selected papers and/or textbook chapters Learning in order to participate in class discussion.
+Every team is expected to visit a company, make an interview with the strategic leader and analyze and evaluate the Strategies: strategy of that particular firm.
 The second part of the semester paper is an individual assignment, students have to elaborate a strategy for a startup.
-Final assignment - 20%Midterm - 10% Semester paper - 40%: Class engagement - 30% Assessment Scheme: Further on Assessment: Final exam requires that students analyze a business case and demonstrate their skills solving complex strategic challenges.
-Midterm exam is written exam focusing on knowledge of strategic management terms, definitions, methods etc. Semester paper consists of two parts: Analyzing the strategy of an existing SME (teamwork)(20%) Creating a strategy of a new company (Individual work) (20%) Class engagement will be assessed based on the contribution to class discussion and simulations Core Learning Materials: Hill. et. al. (2008) Strategic Management Theory.
-Houghton Mifflin Company BostonNew York Heijden, K. (2005) Scenarios: The art of strategic conversation 2nd ed.
-John Wiley& Sons Ltd Schwartz, P.(2001): Inevitable Surprises.
+Final assignment - 20% Assessment Midterm - 10% Scheme: Semester paper - 40% : Class engagement - 30%

+Further on Final exam requires that students analyze a business case and demonstrate their A skills solving complex strategic challenges.
+Assessment: Midterm exam is written exam focusing on knowledge of strategic management terms, definitions, methods etc. Semester paper consists of two parts: Analyzing the strategy of an existing SME (teamwork)(20%) Creating a strategy of a new company (Individual work) (20%) Class engagement will be assessed based on the contribution to class discussion and simulations Core Learning Hill. et. al. (2008) Strategic Management Theory.
+Houghton Mifflin Company Boston Materials: New York Heijden, K. (2005) Scenarios: The art of strategic conversation 2nd ed.
+John Wiley & Sons Ltd Schwartz, P.(2001): Inevitable Surprises.
 Gotham .Further readings published on Neptun MeetStreet